Abdallah-Alwarawreh/BotWizardTS/CODE_OF_CONDUCT.md

 ## Introduction

-As contributors and maintainers of the DiscordBotTemplate project, we are committed to creating a friendly and inclusive environment for everyone.
+As contributors and maintainers of the BotWizardTS project, we are committed to creating a friendly and inclusive environment for everyone.
 We value the participation of individuals from all backgrounds and perspectives and want to ensure a positive experience for all community members.

 This code of conduct outlines our expectations for participants' behavior when engaging with the project, its contributors, and the community.
 It applies to all community interactions, both online and offline.